stephengacheru/usehover.github.io/index.md

 {% endhighlight %}
 Your call to `Hover.Builder()...from("operatorSlug");` must also specify the same operator.

 This will not actually contact the operator or transfer real money, allowing you to test without the appropriate SIM card or network connection. `OnActivityResult` will return successful if your request had the appropriate parameters.
-Your `TransactionReceiver` will also receive an `Intent` containing the details of the transaction which are possible to supply, including an ID, the parameters you sent, as well as the timestamp and a status of "test". **You cannot use the `test()` method in production, doing so will result in a Runtime Exception.**
+Your `TransactionReceiver` will also receive an `Intent` containing the details of the transaction which are possible to supply, including an ID, the parameters you sent, as well as the timestamp and a status of "test". **You cannot use the `test()` method in production, doing so will result in an IllegalState Exception.**

 ## Transaction result details
 The details about a transaction are simply String extras on the data intent.
 To get the confirmation code just write `data.getStringExtra("code")`.